BS to DNP in Nursing DNP

 UWM offers students five highly specialized tracks in both clinical and nonclinical areas.

-About UWM College of Nursing
+About UWM School of Nursing

 The Doctor of Nursing Practice is the highest achievement in clinical nursing practice.
 Five highly specialized tracks offer students their choice of intensive, focused degree options that prepare graduates for employment in competitive clinical and nonclinical nursing careers.